Asqatasun/Asqatasun-Jenkins-Plugin/docs/install-doc.md

 ### Two of more hosts

-If you have multiple different Jenkins and want to use only one uniq Tanaguru to view the details of an audit, you can :
+If you have multiple Jenkins and want to use only one uniq Tanaguru to view the details of an audit, you can :

 * have a Tanaguru CLI (Command Line Interface) installed on the Jenkins host,
-* have a full Tanaguru (CLI + Webapp) on another host,
+* have a full Tanaguru on another host,
 * and have both Tanaguru share the same MySQL database.

 ![](Images/Tanaguru-Jenkins-Network-architecture-multiple-hosts.svg)